caiocutrim/cp-oh-my-zsh-theme/README.md

 2. Put the file **cp.zsh-theme** in **$ZSH_CUSTOM/themes/**

-3. Configure the theme in your **~/.zshrc** file:
+3. You can use the makefile to automatic install the theme on your .oh-my-zsh directory installation

-4. You can use the makefile to automatic install the theme on your .oh-my-zsh directory installation
+4. And finally configure the theme in your **~/.zshrc** file:

 ```bash
 ZSH_THEME="cp"